‘Is she being held captive against her will?’ Fears for Maura Murray

 “Kathleen passed away on Thanksgiving Day,” Ms Murray says.
 “I don't know what it is with my family with these deaths ...
 So Kathleen passed away with the same exact cancer that my mom had.
 That was rough.
 And she was only 44.

 “So yeah, my family has a lot of trauma.
 But of course, I mean, [it] must have been excruciating for [them] to not know.
-I mean, it's excruciating for me not to know, and I'm I'm still here.”
+I mean, it's excruciating for me not to know, and I'm still here.”

 Authorities last week, strangely, said no new information had led to their one-day search near Haverhill; the Murrays, over the years, have been critical of law enforcement’s response to Maura’s disappearance.

 “But ... he has held out hope” and believes the case is “solvable, as do I. And I mean, he was happy.
 Everyone in my family is happy that they're actively searching.
-And it's, I always say that our biggest fear is that you are become a file [in] a cabinet.”
+And ...
+I always say that our biggest fear is that you [might] become a file [in] a cabinet.”

 Ms Murray is proactive on social media, including TikTok, tapping into resources that didn’t even exist when her sister was last seen.